vakdev/VakScript/README.md

  - Show target to focus.

 ## How to use.
-1. Download VakScript.exe and settings.json (both files must be in the same directory).
+1. Download VakScript.exe (join discord) and settings.json (both files must be in the same directory).
 2. Start VakScript.exe as admin in a custom game.
 3. If is your first time using VakScript, enable Autoconfig in GUI,  and reconnect.
 4. And now its ready to use.
 Just press spacebar or V.